KPI Example

 Why is Repeat Purchase Rate important?

-The Repeat Purchase Rate is important for serving as a measure of customer retention, as it indicates the proportion of customers who make more than one purchase from your company.
+The Repeat Purchase Rate is important for serving as a measure of customer retention, as it indicates the percentage of customers who make more than one purchase from your company.

-It’s an especially relevant KPI for those businesses whose model in large part relies upon “regulars” (e.g., e-commerce and restaurants).
-Repeat Purchase Rate holds little weight for sellers of one-off purchases (e.g., luxury vendors), and retention rate is a better KPI for subscription-based companies such as SaaS firms, whose business model is based on increasing subscriptions while minimizing customer churn.
+It’s an especially relevant KPI for those businesses whose model in large part relies upon “regulars” (such as e-commerce and restaurants).
+Repeat Purchase Rate holds little weight for sellers of one-off purchases (such as luxury vendors), and retention rate is a better KPI for subscription-based companies such as SaaS firms, whose business model is based on increasing subscriptions while minimizing customer churn.

 How to increase your Repeat Purchase Rate